A History of Impact from Your Generous Giving

 Estes Park Health Living Center Common Area Remodel 2018

-Estes Park Health upgraded the Living Center dining room with new furniture to create a space for residents to comfortably dine and socialize.
+Estes Park Health Foundation fully funded an upgrade to the Living Center dining room with new furniture to create a space for residents to comfortably dine and socialize.
 New dishes were purchased, as well as a buffet style service so residents can easily choose their food from a selection of entrees prepared daily by our Dietary Services Team.
 To facilitate a setting that feels more like home, Estes Park Health designed a living room to serve as a sanctuary for residents to read, enjoy quiet time and visit with guests.
 In addition, a new coffee table and love seat were added to the Activities Room.

 Wound Care Clinic Upgrade 2018

-The phenomenal efforts of the 2018 Crowns for the Care campaign and Paint Estes Pink raised enough money to purchase surgical-grade lighting for the Wound Care Clinic, a specially-designed exam chair for wound treatments and a cautery device.
+The phenomenal efforts of Estes Park Health Foundation’s 2018 Crowns for the Care campaign and Paint Estes Pink raised enough money to purchase surgical-grade lighting for the Wound Care Clinic, a specially designed exam chair for wound treatments and a cautery device.
 The Outpatient Wound Care Clinic is used to treat patients suffering from chronic wounds by using technologies such as water debridement, tissue grafting, compression wrapping, specialized dressing application and negative pressure therapy.
 Patients experiencing illness can develop wounds that are difficult to heal.
 The Wound Care Clinic treats patients in our community so they can stay close to home.

 Estes Park Health Living Center Exam Room 2017

-As a result of contributions by major donors, Estes Park Health Living Center now has a fully-equipped, elder-friendly exam room that allows Residents to receive medical care within the Living Center.
+As a result of contributions by major donors to Estes Park Health Foundation, Estes Park Health Living Center now has a fully equipped, elder-friendly exam room that allows Residents to receive medical care within the Living Center.

 Estes Park Health Living Center Hospital Bed Campaign 2017